ucbds-infra/otter-grader/docs/workflow/otter_generate/config_files.md

 otter generate autograder --show-hidden
 ```

-The [next section](gs_results.md) details more about how output on Gradescope is formatted.
+The [Grading on Gradescope](../executing_submissions/gradescope.md) section details more about how output on Gradescope is formatted.

 #### Generating with Otter Assign

 Otter Assign comes with an option to generate this zip file automatically when the distribution notebooks are created via the `--generate` flag.
-See [Distributing Assignments](../otter_assign/index.md) for more details.
+See [Distributing Assignments](../../otter_assign/index.md) for more details.